AayushGour/vite-react/readme.txt

+10-Aug-2023 18:42:30
+submit button on right in attendance how to calculate to TBD agency payroll TBD

+Invoice table, store data in db, status, paid, unpaid etc

 06-Aug-2023 13:55:02
 supervisor (agency) -> makes note of entry time (can be manual and/or biometric) client supervisor(from client) -> 8 or 12 hour shift